localho3t/alpha-cli/readme.md

 ---

 📝 **Note**: This is a production-ready CLI tool designed for system administrators and network engineers.
 The tool has been tested on Windows 10, Ubuntu 20.04, and macOS Big Sur.

+📝 **Note**: The PDF export feature requires write permissions in the execution directory.
+Reports are saved in `./reports/` by default.